mbhulin/OrientTutorial/create_new_database.md

 The second instruction gets a new connection to the database from the factory.
 Since we want to define the structure of the database we do not use tansactions and use ``factory.getNoTx()`` instead of ``factory.getTx()``.

-~~If you want to connect to a remote server you have to use a remote connection.
-Assume your database server has got the server name "MyOrientServer".
-Then you use ``OrientGraphFactory("remote:MyOrientServer/RobotWorld")`` where remote: indicates a remote connection and &lt;URL-to-database&gt; is the~~